MIDHUN-REDDY/Full-MERN-Stack-App-with-Docker/README.md

 ⚠️ Use with caution — this clears everything from your local Docker.

 # 🙌 Author
-Made by Kakanuru Midhun Reddy
+  Made by Kakanuru Midhun Reddy<br>
-GitHub: MIDHUN-REDDY
+  GitHub: MIDHUN-REDDY<br>

+# 📜 License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+---

+Would you like me to:

+- Convert this setup into a downloadable `README.md` file?
+- Help you write a `docker-compose.yml` file to simplify everything?